tpeterka/decaf/README.md

 Decaf is open source software under a [BSD-3 license](https://github.com/tpeterka/decaf/blob/master/COPYING).

-# Learning more about Decaf:
+# Learning more about Decaf

 See the documents [here](https://tpeterka.github.io/decaf/).